 Delbrook Community Recreation Centre

-We are building a new Delbrook Community Recreation Centre at 851 West Queens Road.
-It will feature:
+The new Delbrook Community Recreation Centre at 851 West Queens Road is now complete, and features:

 - three levels of recreation, cultural, and community spaces

 - an aquatic facility featuring a six lane swimming pool, separate and fully accessible leisure pool, and hot tub

 - a large gymnasium, weight room, and fitness studio, and two convertible squash/raquetball courts

 - a series of multi-use rooms for community programs and rental space, pottery and arts and crafts studios, and administration offices

 North Vancouver Recreation and Culture is conducting a phased opening of the new centre between May and July, 2017.
 Visit their website to learn more about facilities and programs, and when they will be available.

 North Vancouver Recreation and Culture will begin a phased opening of the New Delbrook Centre on Wednesday, May 10, with the opening of the fitness centre and weight room.
 Other facilities will open, and programs will be phased in, over the following weeks.

 September 2016 — Timing of opening confirmed